adam-urbanczyk/ayam/ayam/src/scripts/readme.txt

 Internal Helpers
 ----------------

-Many of those scripts can be added to the preference setting Scripts.
+Many of those scripts can be added to the preference setting "Scripts".

 GUI helpers:
 2lcons.tcl - restrict the console to two lines height